…for a richer life

 What is pet insurance?

 Pet insurance is primarily to help you pay vet bills if your pet falls ill and needs medical treatment.
-Some policies also cover costs for looking for your animal if it goes missing or is stolen, cancellation of a holiday if the pet is ill and emergency pet boarding.
+Some policies will cover the costs of looking for your animal if it goes missing or is stolen, cancellation of a holiday if the pet is ill and emergency pet boarding.

 No pet owner can get round vet bills any other way.
 You can make an application to the Blue Cross which might help if you can show that you are on social security benefits.
 There is also the charity, the Peoples’ Dispensary for Sick Animals, which helps pets, but only the pets of the needy.
 Suddenly you start appreciating just what you are getting on the National Health.